ojpifdsaew/HoudiniXII/README.md

 # This is a fork of the original HoudiniXII
 The website has been shut down for it, and you cant download it anymore.
-But this repo has a download available (latest archived version) on the website.
+But this repo has a download available (latest archived version).

 # Houdini (iOS 10 -> 10.3.2, iOS 11 -> 11.4.1 and 12 -> 12.1.2)